-While an unsecured personal loan or credit card may have rates ranging from 10 to 25 percent, depending on your credit, home loans in the 4 to 6 percent range are common as of July 2012.
-Car loans in the 4 to 10 percent range are also the norm for borrowers with decent credit.
+While an unsecured personal loan or credit card may have rates ranging from 13 to 23 percent, depending on your credit, home loans in the 4 to 5 percent range are common as of February 2019.
+Car loans in the 4 to 6 percent range are also the norm for borrowers with decent credit.

 Whereas personal loans, credit cards and store cards are usually available without collateral, you typically can't make a major purchase without securing the debt with collateral.
 This is because of the more significant risks to the lender of losses if you bail on a $100,000 to $200,000 home loan, as opposed to a $5,000 to $10,000 personal loan or credit card balance.
 By putting up your home, car or boat to get the long-term debt, you do have risks of loss to repossession if you don't keep up with the payments.

 Taking on long-term debt has a more lasting impact on your monthly cash flow.
 Committing $500 to $1,500 per month to a mortgage, $200 to $400 to a car loan and $300 to $600 on a student loan eats away at your monthly income pretty quickly.
 These debt commitments are on top of other living expenses like utilities, groceries, entertainment and household items.